So you’ve reached a solid IG following and think you’re ready to add some brand collaborations to your Influencer resume?

 As you have probably understood so far working as an influencer, this is no place to be shy.

-Understand that brands, big and small get hundreds of emails from brands and influencers asking for collaboration, so you’ll have to really step up your game to even get noticed.
+Understand that brands on IG, big and small get hundreds of emails from brands and influencers asking for collaboration, so you’ll have to really step up your game to even get noticed.

 Introduce yourself properly